icrc/openmrs-module-patientgrid/README.md

 name which will be located in the application data directory.

 Defaults to a folder named `.report_cache` in the patientgrid folder in the application data directory

+**Property Name** `patientgrid.maxCacheFileAge`

+Specifies the max age (in hour) for cache files containing grid report data.
+Files older than this value will be deleted (via the task `org.openmrs.module.patientgrid.cache.CleanCacheTask`)

+Defaults to 48h

 ## Age Ranges